Green tea and weight loss

 Low EGCG increases postprandial fat oxidation in obese men and this to the same extent as 200mg caffeine, whereas high EGCG does not exert this effect.
 Fasting fat oxidation is increased only by caffeine (with or without EGCG).
 There is no synergism of low EGCG and 200mg caffeine.
 Energy expenditure is not affected by EGCG.

-• In a 2010 study in the journal Obesity, a Chinese research team, led by H. Wang studied the effects of a high-catechin green tea on body composition in a moderately overweight Chinese population.
+20. A 2010 study, studied the effects of a high-catechin green tea on body composition in a moderately overweight Chinese population.
 182 moderately overweight Chinese subjects, consumed either two servings of a control drink (C; 30mg catechins, 10mg caffeine/day), one serving of the control drink and one serving of an extra high-catechin GT1 (458mg catechins, 104mg caffeine/day), two servings of a high-catechin GT2 (468mg catechins, 126mg caffeine/day) or two servings of the extra high-catechin GT3 (886mg catechins, 198mg caffeine/day) for 90 days.
 Data were collected at 0, 30, 60, and 90 days.

 Researchers observed a decrease in estimated intra-abdominal fat area in the GT3 group.
 In addition, they found decreases of 1.9cm in waist circumference and 1.2kg body weight in the GT3 group vs. C. They also observed reductions in total body fat (GT2, 0.7kg) and body fat % (GT1, 0.6%).
 Researchers concluded that consumption of two servings of an extra high-catechin GT leads to improvements in body composition and reduces abdominal fatness in moderately overweight Chinese subjects.